 Tai Chi.
+Chinese

-Pentecostal Brian Tamaki is the pastor of Destiny
+Tamaki, Brian.
+Brian Tamaki is the Pentecostal

-for Destiny Churches International.
-As of February 2005 Brian Tamaki is
+International.
+As of February 2005 Brian Tamaki is being called a bishop

-being called a bishop - the first bishop in Destiny.
-The title was formally
+– the first bishop in Destiny.
+The title was formally bestowed on him

-father" self-proclaimed Bishop Eddie L Long,
+self-proclaimed Bishop Eddie L Long, because

-since in around October 2003 they claimed that Destiny would be ruling
+in around October 2003 they claimed (falsely, as it turned out) that

 New Zealand.

-Last year Tamaki told his followers: "I predict in
+Last year Tamaki told his followers: "I predict

-say this lightly - that we will be ruling the nation."
+I don't say this lightly – that we will be ruling the nation."

 On that same night Tamaki joined forces with Bishop Eddie